umd-mith/sg-data/data/intro/clean/introduction.md

 Draft was nothing more than now discarded rough drafts of pages and sections that never had any integrity or identity as a separate text.
-However, there are clues in the Draft that MWS may have been copying from and expanding upon what she called her "story"—an ur-text of some length that she had written in the summer of 1816.
+However, there are clues in the Draft that MWS may have been copying from and expanding upon what she called her "story"---an ur-text of some length that she had written in the summer of 1816.
 The remarks on the names above suggest that Frankenstein spent his childhood with Myrtella and Carignan in that ur-text, and that maybe his mother's maiden name